alchemyplatform/alchemy-sdk-js/docs-md/README.md

 You will also find the following utility methods:

 - `findContractDeployer()`: Find the contract deployer and block number for a given contract address.
+- `getTokensForOwner()`: Get all token balances and metadata for a given owner address

 ### Accessing the full Ethers.js Provider